mattnickerson993/better-full/README.md

 ```

 - run pip install -r requirements.txt
-- You will need postgres installed....create a postgres database via the following command:
+- You will need postgres installed....create a postgres database via the following command (if not you can use SQLITE3):

 ```
 $ createdb your_database_name_here